lawiet47/pylogite/README.md

 Currently static immediate values that are being moved with `mov` instructions are obfuscated to hide signature values.
 Later on immediate values that are being used in `cmp`, `push`, `add` and `sub` instructions will also be obfuscated.

+Below are two different outputs of the same shellcode:

 ![](png/pylogite_diff.PNG)